Aluminum Anodizing

 Chemical Film

-The application of chromate conversion coating on aluminum.
+The application of a chromate conversion coating on aluminum to enhance its corrosion resistance.

 Corrosion

-The gradual chemical or electrochemical wearing of a surface.
-Also, this is the deterioration due to environmental forces.
+The gradual chemical or electrochemical degradation of a material, often due to environmental exposure.

 Cryolite